WillNilges/ShelfLife/README.md

 ```

 ## CLI Arguments
-To run a query on a known namespace, run with the `n` flag
+To run a query on a known namespace, run with the `k` flag